 While an out-of-state move with the children initially seems to have numerous insurmountable problems, workable solutions are possible when both parents are willing to negotiate.
 For example, a parent who now sees the children two weekends per month might realize that fewer longer periods actually provides enhanced quality time.
 Or, if travel costs are at issue for the non-moving parent, perhaps the relocating parent would agree to pay those expenses.

 As with divorce, parents have a choice: either work together to resolve issues or enter into courtroom combat, leaving vital decisions in the hands of an impersonal judge.
-The child custody attorneys at Riordan & Associates, LLC believe that a well-developed agreement before going to court creates a plan that is best for the entire family.
+The child custody attorneys at Riordan Family Law believe that a well-developed agreement before going to court creates a plan that is best for the entire family.
 To find ways to reduce the conflict and work together to develop a solution-focused parenting plan, call us or use our convenient online contact form.